-- Initial certifications
+- initial certifications,

-- Recertifications
+- recertifications,

-- Interim changes
+- interim changes,

-- Changes prior to issuance, and
+- changes prior to issuance, and

-- Authorizations of supplemental issuances
+- authorizations of supplemental issuances.

-Change - means an event that results in a difference between the household's circumstances AORD, and its circumstances at the time of certification or recertification.
-Changes include all events that either the household or the agency becomes aware of regardless of whether the event is reported and/or properly acted upon.
+Change - An event that results in a difference between the household's circumstances AORD, and its circumstances at the time of certification or recertification.
+Changes include all events that either the household or the agency becomes aware of regardless of whether the event is reported and/or properly acted upon by the household or State agency.

-Collateral Contact - source of information which can be used to verify household circumstances.
-Collateral contacts are generally individuals such as landlords, employers, schools, clergy or neighbors and government offices.
+Collateral Contact - Source of information which can be used to verify household circumstances.
+Collateral contacts are generally individuals such as landlords, employers, schools, clergy, neighbors, and government offices.

 A collateral contact cannot be a person who is in the SNAP household under review, or a person who was involved in any way with the certification of the household, or an office within the State agency administering the program for purposes of primary or secondary evidence.
-A collateral serves to support or reinforce a statement or claim by the household, or to provide information about the household's circumstances.
+A collateral contact serves to support or reinforce a statement or claim by the household, or to provide information about the household's circumstances.